facebook

 If you’re not in one of those cities, don’t despair.
 Grabbing a positioning flight for a few thousand points to the necessary airport could still be better value than a business class flight with another airline.

-If you don’t feel like relegating your significant other to economy class for any of the flights, know that you can move Avios from any other airline program that uses the system—British Airways, Qatar, Finnair, and Aer Lingus.
+If you need more points to get home, know that you can move Avios from any other airline program that uses the system—British Airways, Qatar, Finnair, and Aer Lingus.
 In other words, if you have points and miles on other cards lingering around, you can combine them to great effect and keep your relationship intact for a little longer.

 Despite using a dynamic pricing system, United retains a lot more value than some of its domestic competitors (looking at you, Delta).
 And while its saver redemptions can be marvelous in their own right, its Excursionist Perk can take things up a notch.